chives-network/chivesweave/doc/chivesDrive-English.md

-# ChivesDrive Decentralized Drive
+# ChivesDrive Decentralized Cloud Storage
-     ChivesDrive is a decentralized Drive product.
-Its main function is to upload your own files to the blockchain.
-It also supports online preview of common document types.
-It is also a powerful on-chain data retrieval tool.
+ChivesDrive is a decentralized cloud storage solution that allows users to upload their files to the blockchain.
+It also supports online previews for common document types and functions as a powerful on-chain data retrieval tool.

-## ChivesDrive Main Functions
+## Key Features of ChivesDrive
-     1 File management:
+1. **File Management:**
     1.1 Upload personal files
-         1.2 Create folder
+    1.2 Create folders
     1.3 Move personal files
     1.4 Mark files as Spam
     1.5 Mark files for deletion
-         1.6 Search files by file name
+    1.6 Search files by filename

-     2 Document preview
+2. **Document Preview:**
-         Supports online preview of Word, Excel, PPT, PDF, Video, Audio, Image and other file types.
+    - Supports online preview for file types such as Word, Excel, PPT, PDF, Video, Audio, Image, etc.

-     3 Wallet management
+3. **Wallet Management:**
-         Supports functions such as checking balances, sending records, receiving records, external transfers, uploading files, etc.
+    - View balance, transaction history, received records, external transfers, upload files, etc.

-     4 personal information
-         You can set my avatar, my Banner, name, Twitter and other information.
+4. **Profile Settings:**
+    - Customize profile details, including avatar, banner, name, Twitter, etc.

-## ChivesDrive promotion system
+## ChivesDrive Promotion System
-     Agents are mainly used to promote this system.
-Anyone can choose to become an agent, and then the users you promote receive rewards in the system.
-Based on this, you can have an additional 5% reward.
+The system primarily utilizes agents to promote its usage.
+Anyone can choose to become an agent, and for users they refer, rewards are based on their system rewards, with an additional 5% bonus.

+- **Regular Users:**
-         Ordinary users: You can complete some tasks in the system, such as daily check-in and retweet to earn XWE.
+    - Can earn XWE by completing tasks within the system, such as daily check-ins and retweeting on Twitter.

-         Agents: You can view all agents, or you can view the detailed information of a certain agent.
-The users under each agent's name will be displayed, and the agent's reward record will also be displayed on the chain.
+- **Agents:**
+    - Can view all agents and detailed information about specific agents.
+    - Can see which users are affiliated with each agent.
+    - Agent reward records are also visible on the blockchain.

-## ChivesDrive Business Development
+## ChivesDrive Business Expansion
-     1 Industry information sharing community
+1. **Industry Data Sharing Community:**
-         Cooperate with third-party websites to store valuable documents on the chain.
+    - Collaborate with third-party websites to store valuable documents on the blockchain.

-     2 Paid documents for sale
+2. **Sale of Paid Documents:**
-         Creators can first make some valuable documents public for free, and users can see all documents after paying.
-This is different from NFT.
-Creators can sell valuable documents many times, but the owner will not change. , and the sale of NFT means a change of ownership.
+    - Creators can release a portion of valuable documents for free initially, and users can access the complete documents after making a payment.
+This differs from NFTs, as creators can sell valuable documents multiple times without changing ownership, unlike the ownership change associated with NFT sales.